CERTIS – the interbank payment system – description

 What is the interbank payment system?

 If both the payer and the payee have their accounts at the same bank, that bank will execute the money transfer (account settlement) in its own clearing centre.
-If the payer and the payee have accounts with different banks, the payer's bank has to use the "interbank clearing centre" for the transfer.
+If the payer and the payee have accounts with different banks, the payer's bank has to use the "interbank clearing centre" for the money transfer.

 The establishment and operation of CERTIS as well as the rights and obligations of the participants are set out in the Act on payment system.
 The accounts used to settle interbank transactions are held at the Czech National Bank on the basis of the account agreements signed with participants.
 These agreements lay down uniform standards for all participants, as well as legal and technical conditions for keeping accounts and for the exchange and processing of interbank payment systems data.